310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Okay yeah, you do look like a *“Little Mermaid”* resting on top of a rock right now, but!
-What are you doing?!
+What are you doing!?
 We were looking for you because of how worried we were!

 Yet all this time you were over here, just acting all weird like it's completely normal!
 {% endbubble %}